 2. It’s often a slow process.

 The international adoption process can be full of long periods of waiting.
 Depending on the country, the waiting process for international adoption can range from 1 to 4+ years.
 During this time, the family must meet a variety of different requirements and, if the process is long enough, may require the renewal of paperwork.
 Many countries have a long and very established history in their adoption program and will likely have a fairly predictable waiting period.
 Others are much closer to the “pilot” stage and can be much less predictable.
 As you consider adopting internationally, check with a reputable agency to find out what programs are available and what the wait is likely to look like in the process.

 Whether entering their family by birth or adoption, a child’s ability to form healthy attachments is influenced by their own experience of early life.
 For children impacted by early trauma or institutionalized care, the attachment process may become more challenging or prolonged.
 By taking the time to learn and understand these influences, families can do much to help their child once they are home — to help them heal and form healthy attachments.
 The work to form strong and healthy attachments may prove difficult at times, but the investment will hold a lasting and beneficial impact in the life of your child and his/her future relationships.
-Through events like Show Hope’s Empowered to Connect conferences, local support groups, and a greater number of doctors and therapists specializing in attachment issues, the resources available today for attachment-based needs are greater than ever before!
+Through events like Show Hope’s Hope for the Journey Conference, local support groups, and a greater number of doctors and therapists specializing in attachment issues, the resources available today for attachment-based needs are greater than ever before!
 For some children, the journey may prove long and tumultuous, for others it may seem effortless, but for all, the journey to attachment and healing brings great hope.